On endomorphism universality of sparse graph classes: Replacing colors by rigid gadgets and bounded expansion

 Let $H^+$ be the set of vertices of $Z_1$ that are at distance at least $\frac{g(H^k)}{4}$ from $b_1$ and from $b_2$.
 Observe that $H^+$ forms a subpath of $Z_1$, and that $|H^+|\geq\frac{g(H^k)}{2}-4$.
 Similarly, let $H^-$ be the set of vertices of $Z_2$ at distance at least $\frac{g(H^k)}{4}$ from $b_2$ and $b_3$.
 If $g(H^k)\geq 9$ then $H^-$ also forms a subpath of $Z_2$, and $|H^-|\geq\frac{g(H^k)}{2}-6$.

 We will now use copies of $H^k$ as gadgets to replace colored arcs while preserving the endomorphism monoid.
-This kind of construction has been called the arrow-construction in~\cite[Section 2.3.2]{N99} and is also known as the \v{s}ip-product~\cite{M72}.
-Variants have been used in~\cite{Frucht1939,HP64,HP65,HN73,S57,VPH65}.
+This kind of construction has been called the arrow-construction in~\cite[Section 2.3.2]{N99} and is also known as the \emph{\v{s}\'ip-product~\cite{M72}}.
+Variants have been used in~\cite{Frucht1939,HP64,HP65,HN73,HN05,VPH65}.

 We will stick close to the standard notation.
-So, given a set of colors $K$ , choose $k$ large enough that in $H^k$ the sets $H^+,H^-$ are of size at least $|K|$.
-For each $c\in K$ pick vertices $c^+\in H^+$ and $c^-\in H^-$, such that each such vertex is picked for only one $c\in K$.
-Denote $H^k$ together with the choice of $c^+$ and $c^-$ as $H^k_c$.
+So, given a set of colors $K$ , we choose $k$ large enough so that in $H^k$ the sets $H^+,H^-$ are of size at least $|K|$.
+For each $c\in K$, we pick vertices $c^+\in H^+$ and $c^-\in H^-$, such that each such vertex is picked for only one $c\in K$.
+We denote $H^k$ together with the choice of $c^+$ and $c^-$ by $H^k_c$.

-Let $D=(V,\{A_c\mid c\in K\})$ be a $K$-colored digraph, and $k$ large enough such that $H^k_c$ can be defined as above.
-We denote by $\check{D}_k$ the \emph{($k$th) \v{s}ip-product} of $D$ and the Heldrl\'in-Pultr graph $H^k$.
+Let $D=(V,\{A_c\mid c\in K\})$ be a $K$-colored digraph, and $k$ large enough so that $H^k_c$ can be defined as above.
+We denote by $\check{D}_k$ the ($k$-th) \v{s}\'ip-product of $D$ and the Hedrl\'in--Pultr graph $H^k$.
 It is the simple undirected graph obtained from $D$ by replacing each arc $(x,y)\in A_c$ by a copy of $H^k_c$ and the vertices $x,y$ of $D$ are connected by an edge to $c^+,c^-$, respectively.
 See Figure~\ref{fig:new_gadget} for an illustration.

 More formally, for each $c\in K$ and each $a\in A_c$ let $H^k_{c,a}=(V_{c,a},E_{c,a})$ be a copy of $H^k_c$ with designated vertices $c^+_{c,a},c^-_{c,a}$.
 If $X$ is such a copy and $x$ a vertex of $X$, we denote by $x_{c,a}$ the image of $x$ by the (by Lemma~\ref{lem:rigid}) unique homomorphism $X\rightarrow H^k_{c,a}$.
-Now, the \emph{($k$th) \v{s}ip-product} of $D$ and $H^k$, or simply the \emph{\v{s}ip-product} of $D$ is the undirected graph $\check{D}_k=(V',E')$ with:
+Now, the ($k$-th) \v{s}\'ip-product of $D$ and $H^k$, or simply the \v{s}\'ip-product of $D$, is the undirected graph $\check{D}_k=(V',E')$ with:

 where these unions are assumed to be disjoint.
 By construction we immediately get: